zextras/tech-doc/source/_includes/adminpanel/domains.rst

 A click on any account will open a new panel that contains a number of information and options, including the name and aliases, if present, its status (see below), and creation date.
+The aliases can be easily managed by clicking the :bdg-primary-line:`MANAGE ALIAS` button: in the opening dialog window, select a domain and a new alias, then click :bdg-primary-line:`+` to add the alias to the user.

 On the panel's top right corner, buttons allow to edit or delete the user, and also to redirect to the user's mailbox.